anchore-oss-update-bot/oss-docs/content/docs/reference/grype/distributions.md

 ## Comprehensive feeds

 Distributions marked "Yes" in the Comprehensive Feed column provide both fixed and unfixed vulnerability data.
-These distributions are:

-- Azure Linux
-- Debian
-- Mariner
-- Red Hat Enterprise Linux
-- Ubuntu

 For comprehensive distributions, Grype deduplicates vulnerabilities more aggressively by excluding non-OS packages (binaries, language packages) when they are owned by OS packages via file overlap.